thedayheisooo/covfefe/index.md

       number: '1'
       title: engage
     - button:
-        text: Contact us
+        text: Let's do this
-        url: /
+        url: /donate
       content: >-
         Plenty of organizations are out there fighting for our freedom!
 Support them – we provide you with an overview of organizations you can give money to or support in a more active way (see #1).
-We are currently talking to various organizations to identify who we want to collaborate with.
       number: '2'
-      pending: true
+      pending: false
       title: donate
     - button:
         text: Contact us